EngiGames/engigames.github.io/_pages/current.md

  1. Only one(1) mousetrap shall be used
  2. The mousetrap shall be the sole source of propulsion
  3. The car shall not be larger than 12in x 12in in length x width (no limit on height)
- 4. Cars shall have an index mark that will be used to start the car in the same location relative to the starting line and measure the distance to the finish line once stopped

 ## Event Rules

  1. Check-in will start at 6pm
  2. Races start at 6:30pm
  3. Two competitors will start their cars at the same time from the starting line
- 4. The car closest to the finish line wins
+ 4. The car that comes to a complete stop closest to the finish line wins
- 5. Distance is measured from the car index mark to the finish line
+ 5. Distance is measured from the starting line to the center of the front wheels on the car
  6. In the event of a tie, the car that reached its stopping point first shall be named the winner
  7. The contest is double elimination